HILONet: Hierarchical Imitation Learning from Non-Aligned Observations

 as the reward to guide agent.
-For a more intuitive display, we define $I(o_g)$ to represent the index of $o_g$ in its own trajectory.
-Here, we define $I(o_g) = 0$ if $o_{t}$ is not in expert trajectory, which can punish agent when it deviates from the expert trajectory.
-The overall reward of high policy can be viewed as:
+Furthermore, we define $I(o_g) = 0$ if $o_{t}$ is not in expert trajectory, which can punish agent when it deviates from the expert trajectory.
+The overall reward of high level policy can be viewed as:

 \begin{small}